csiro-mlai/dl_hpc_starter_pack/README.md

 [//]: # (│        └── config    - .yaml configuration files for a model.)

-[//]: # (│        └── models    - .py modules that contain pytorch_lightning.LightningModule definitions that represent models.)
+[//]: # (│        └── models    - .py modules that contain Lightning LightningModule definitions that represent models.)

 [//]: # (│        └── stages.py - training and testing stages for a task.)